calaldees/teachingWorkshops/teacherTraining/_etas.md

 [Making the Grade: Predicting Retention in Undergraduate Teacher Education](https://journals.sagepub.com/doi/abs/10.2190/D0M6-GH6Y-9WT9-RKN7) Jonatha W. Vare, et al 2003
 600 students sat scores and origin school

+* > Every student that drops out of their higher education course is a loss: a loss to their university or college, a loss to the future economy and, above all, a loss to that individual. <sub>Professor Patricia Broadfoot 2017</sub>

+From a cohort of 9 candidates, 4 completed, 5 withdrew/interrupted/extended.
+That's over 50% loss.

+### Equity of School Experience

+(Paul Hamlyn Foundation 2017) states "feeling a part of your course of study and the institution" is one of the biggest drivers of retention.

+(Velle 2020) highlights the challenges with teacher training during a pandemic. "both schools and universities, raised significant issues of both equity and pedagogy".
+Some schools felt burdened by student teachers.
+One candidate of mine had a placement terminated quite quickly.
+They were alienated and alone until a second placement was organised.
+The second school welcomed the students Computing expertise.
+The student felt valued and needed.
+"That was exactly want I wanted, to feel needed".
+It transformed that students engagement with the course.

+In conventional courses, the delivery of all aspects of a course are controlled by the delivery team.
+The PGCE differers because the majority of time is actively training in schools.
+We are not in control of entire experience of the students.
+Each school experience is unique.
+How can we give our students an equitable experience with so many elements being outside of our direct sphere of influence?
+In my role of QAing school mentors, I will ask them to emphasise a sense of belonging for their placement students as a priority.